TimoBakx/ai-journaling-template/README.md

 ## 🌱 Philosophy

-This journalling approach is built on:
+This journaling approach is built on:
 - **Safety** - this is your safe space for growth and reflection
 - **Honesty** - authentic sharing without filter or judgment
 - **Patience** - growth takes time, small steps count